 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
 I rise today to recognize my sister, Fiona Main.
-She is a medical doctor and with tomorrow being a special day in Canada, Woman Physician Day, though I am not making this statement within my ministerial portfolio, I am taking this opportunity as an MLA to acknowledge my dear sister.
+She is a medical doctor and with tomorrow being a special day in Canada, Women Physicians Day, though I am not making this statement within my ministerial portfolio, I am taking this opportunity as an MLA to acknowledge my dear sister.

 She is working in Iqaluit as a doctor, and I am immensely proud of her achievement as my sister, and I feel she is extremely capable in her role as a doctor.
 She has started working after attending medical school for about eight years roughly, as medical doctors require multiple years to complete their medical training.
+She is working in the maternity ward and she "catches," so to speak, newborn babies from the expectant mothers.

-She is working in the maternity ward, and she "catches", so to speak, newborn babies from the expectant mothers, and I want to state that I am extremely proud dear sister, and I will always love you, Dr. Main, since you have earned that title.
-I am emotional expressing my sense of pride in you, and I hope you have a wonderful day dear sister.
+I want to state that I am extremely proud, dear sister, and I will always love you.
+Since you have earned the title of Dr. Main, I am emotionally expressing my sense of pride in you and I hope you have a wonderful day tomorrow, dear sister.
 Thank you, Mr. Speaker.